johsteffens/mocutsvd/README.md

 ## What it is

-Singular Value Decomposition is the method of finding the three components $U, \Sigma, V$ to an arbitrary (m x n) matrix $M$, which satisfy the equation $M = U \cdot \Sigma \cdot V^\ast$ .
-Where $\Sigma$ is a diagonal matrix containing singular values and $U$, $V$ are unitary matrices containing left and right singular vectors.
-The SVD algorithm is of critical importance in science and engineering.

-MocUT SVD is an efficient, easy-to-use and portable stand-alone-implementation for C or C++ programs.
+MocUT SVD is a stable, fast and easy-to-use implementation of the Singular Value Decomposition for C or C++ programs.
 It was completely redesigned from scratch and contains several improvements compared to traditional implementations.
 It is specially optimized for modern CPU architectures.

 ### Benefits